top of page

 Propex HS2000 Installation

-In this guide we will only look at the Propex HS2000 installation.
-To find out more about campervan gas installations, including gas bottles, regulators, gas lockers, piping, regulations, and more, I suggest you read this guide on campervan gas installations first.
+In this guide we will only look at the Propex HS2000, found here on eBay.
+To find out more about campervan gas installations, including gas bottles, regulators, gas lockers, piping, regulations, and more, I suggest you read our guide on campervan gas installations first.

 These are the steps you should follow to install a Propex heater: